IMF and Ukraine reach tentative $5.5 bn aid deal

 Washington (AFP)

-The International Monetary Fund said Saturday it had reached a "staff-level" agreement with Ukraine on a new $5.5 billion, three-year aid program for the war-scarred country.
+The International Monetary Fund said Saturday it had reached an agreement in principle with Ukraine on a new $5.5 billion, three-year aid program for the war-scarred country.

-IMF Managing Director Kristalina Georgieva said she was "pleased to note that IMF staff has reached agreement with the authorities" on the deal, adding it was "subject to IMF management approval."
+IMF Managing Director Kristalina Georgieva welcomed the deal, adding it was subject to IMF management approval.

 Georgieva said she spoke by telephone on Saturday to President Volodymyr Zelensky and commended him on "impressive progress" on reforms and "sound economic policies."